MicrosoftDocs/OData-docs/Odata-docs/client/v7/batch-operations.md

 ---
 title: "Batch Operations"
-description: ""
+description: "This tutorial describes how to use batch operations on client side"

-author: madansr7
+author: mumbi-o
-ms.author: madansr7
+ms.author: mowambug
 ms.date: 7/1/2019
 ms.topic: article